 Erin McKenna’s

-A number of my non-coeliac colleagues recommended Erin McKenna’s bakery to me, as it has quite the reputation.
-It is a fully gluten free and vegan bakery on Broome Street and I can personally attest that their doughnuts are delicious (salted caramel and Samoa were the flavours I tried…for breakfast one day…what, I was jetlagged!).
-They have a whole range of baked goods here and the bakery is definitely worth a visit if you are gluten free or coeliac.
+A fully gluten free and vegan bakery, which a number of my non-coeliac colleagues recommended to me when I first visited New York.
+It’s one of the OG gluten free bakeries here and has a good reputation.
+It is a fully gluten free and vegan bakery on Broome Street and I can personally attest that their baked doughnuts are delicious (salted caramel and Samoa were the flavours I tried).
+Their cupcakes looked lovely too.

 By The Way Bakery